Cataract-LMM Large-Scale Multi-Source Multi-Task Benchmark for Deep Learning in Surgical Video Analysis: Background Summary

 \section{Background \& Summary}

-The persistent gap between the growing global surgical demand and the trained surgical workforce \cite{1} highlights the need to develop scalable solutions that can enhance training paradigms and optimize workflow management \cite{2}.
+The persistent gap between growing global surgical demand and the capacity of the trained surgical workforce \cite{1} highlights the need to develop scalable solutions that can enhance training paradigms and optimize workflow management \cite{2}.
 Computer-assisted surgery (CAS) systems are one approach to address this challenge, with applications in preoperative planning \cite{3}, intraoperative guidance \cite{4}, and standardized postoperative assessment \cite{5,6}.
 The development and validation of these advanced CAS capabilities fundamentally depend on access to large-scale, deeply annotated surgical video datasets that capture procedural phases, instrument-tissue interactions, and technical skill cues \cite{7,8}.

 Phacoemulsification cataract surgery is the most common ophthalmic procedure worldwide and the primary intervention for avoidable blindness \cite{9,10}.
 This makes it a critical domain for developing data-driven CAS with potential applications in clinical workflows and training \cite{11,12}.

-Publicly available datasets for developing CAS in cataract surgery, such as Cataract-1K \cite{13} and CaDIS \cite{14}, are limited by their single-center origin and limited annotation scopes \cite{15}.
-The absence of a multi-source dataset with comprehensive and multi-layered annotations, including objective skill assessments, has limited the development of generalizable multi-task deep learning models \cite{11}.
+The domain of CAS in cataract surgery advanced through the introduction of some key benchmarks.
+The CATARACTS challenge \cite{13} established the primary baseline for phacoemulsification, providing tool-presence and workflow annotations for 50 videos.
+Its derivative, CaDIS \cite{14}, utilized a subset of these videos to introduce pixel-wise semantic segmentation.
+More recently, benchmarks such as CatRel \cite{15}, SICS-105 \cite{16}, and Sankara-MSICS \cite{17} have introduced phase and segmentation labels for phacoemulsification and manual small-incision cataract surgery (MSICS).
+At a larger scale, Cataract-1K \cite{18} released 1,000 phacoemulsification procedures with phase and segmentation annotations for a subset of videos.

+Despite these contributions, a significant gap remains in integrating these tasks into a unified, clinically representative resource.
+Existing datasets are primarily restricted to single-center data.
+Furthermore, they often fail to capture a broad spectrum of surgical expertise or a variety of complex events beyond ideal scenarios.
+Crucially, these resources lack the specific linkage between dense instrument tracking and objective skill assessment based on blind scoring across distinct indicators, which is required to accurately model proficiency.